 STACK chats with director Simon McQuoid about shooting the new Mortal Kombat movie Down Under.

-Mortal Kombat returns to the big screen for the first time in 24 years, and what an absolute treat it is for gaming fans and movie lovers alike!
+Mortal Kombat returns as a movie for the first time in 24 years, and what an absolute treat it is for gaming fans and movie lovers alike!

 Speaking with STACK, McQuoid discusses the importance of augmenting practical effects with digital effects to bolster the film’s authenticity.